Adam Morgan: Being let go by Liverpool took me to a dark place

 He would eventually like to go into coaching full-time and is close friends with Anthony Barry, who left Wigan Athletic in the summer to join Chelsea as first-team coach.

-Morgan remains close to ex-team-mates Jon Flanagan, Conor Coady – who recently made his England debut – and Jack Robinson, and also keeps in touch with Manchester City star Sterling, too.
+Morgan remains close to ex-team-mates Jon Flanagan, Conor Coady – who’s now a regular England player – and Jack Robinson, and also keeps in touch with Manchester City star Sterling, too.

 “It would be the easiest thing in the world for me to say I don’t hold any bitterness, but I really don’t,” Morgan says.
 “I watched Conor playing for England and the only thing I thought was, ‘There’s my mate Conor.’